kontent-ai/kontent-ai-migration-toolkit/README.md

 kontent-ai-migration-toolkit --help
 ```

-# Migrating data from external / 3rd party systems

 # Import

 > [!CAUTION]
-> **We do not recommended importing into a production environment directly** (without proper testing).
-Instead you
+> **We do not recommended importing into a production environment directly without testing**.
+Instead you should first
-> should first create a testing environment and run the script there to make sure everything works as you intended to.
+> create a testing environment and run the script there to make sure everything works as you intended to.

 > [!NOTE]
 > When importing it is essential that the target project structure (i.e. `Content types`, `Taxonomies`, `Collections`,